-This Dream Weaver is not just a piece of art but an intentional creation to bring you clarity of sight and the gentle winds of change into your sacred space, reminding you to discard your material possessions and return to the ocean whenever the opportunity arises.
+This Dream Weaver is not just a piece of art but an intentional creation to bring you clarity of sight and the gentle winds of change into your sacred space, reminding you to minimize distractions and return to the ocean whenever the opportunity arises.

 Handcrafted from all-natural materials including ethically sourced Calcite, recycled Ivy, scavenged Seaweed, She-Oak fruit, Seagull feathers and cotton twine.